odCat/Battleships/README.md

 Good luck!

+# Why

+As I was starting again with Java after a few years I picked up a very<br>
+old edition of **Head First Java**.
+The book was written after the Dot-com<br>
+bubble, that is probably why one of the first projects is a game that<br>
+sinks Dot-coms...<br><br>
+I took this project on, but created a classic battleship sinking game<br>
+through my own implementation and testing.

 # What was learned and practiced

 * How to incorporate **Maven** into the project and use it to compile,